FabianJoeken/NRW-Measurement-Site-Values-/README.md

 If you want to see what puppeteer is doing, so what website is displayed at the moment, you can change `showBrowser` to true (line 8 in index.js):
 `const showBrowser = true;`

+With `browserCount` you can control the number of browsers that are used by puppeteer to extract the data (line 11 in index.js);